-There is usually a rounded part on the rear side of the tool to accommodate this useful technique.
-There are hundreds of different types of block planes in a myriad of shapes and sizes but the basics do not change.
+There is usually a rounded part on the rear side of this hand tool to accommodate this useful technique.
+There are hundreds of different types of block planers in a myriad of shapes and sizes but the basics do not change.

 If you’ve been around tools for some time, then you should have heard about Stanley.
 The brand is famous, not just for woodworking tools, but also across almost all industries that rely on tools for their work.

-With that said, the Stanley 12-220 Block Plane retains the company’s style of providing the baseline performance required by workers with the durability and reliability we all expect from such a popular brand.
+With that said, the Stanley 12-220 retains the company’s style of providing the baseline performance required by workers with the durability and reliability we all expect from such a popular brand.